In Munich during a tumultuous time, Harris faces her biggest international spotlight

 In August, a bungled withdrawal from Afghanistan — including the deaths of 13 service members, images of desperate Afghans plummeting from evacuation planes and concerns about Americans left behind in the chaos — struck a blow to Biden’s approval ratings that he has not recovered from.
 And it has become Exhibit A for Republicans who say a president who campaigned on his foreign policy experience is ill-equipped for another international chess match.

 In a speech from the White House on Tuesday, Biden said his administration continues to work toward a diplomatic solution on Ukraine, but reiterated that the U.S. is prepared to help protect its allies from Russian aggression.
 He said he was hopeful — though still awaiting confirmation — about reports that Russian military units were withdrawing from Ukraine’s border.
+A day later, a senior U.S. official said the administration now believes that Russia has actually sent 7,000 more troops to the border and that public statements about a drawdown were simply “false.”

 And if Russia does mount an invasion of Ukraine, Biden promised sanctions that go far beyond those the U.S. imposed after Russia invaded Crimea and eastern Ukraine in 2014.

-“We are ready with diplomacy — to be engaged in diplomacy with Russia and our Allies and partners to improve stability and security in Europe as a whole,” Biden said.
+“We are ready with diplomacy — to be engaged in diplomacy with Russia and our allies and partners to improve stability and security in Europe as a whole,” Biden said.
 “And we are ready to respond decisively to a Russian attack on Ukraine, which is still very much a possibility.”

 At the same time, Biden sought to brace Americans for the potential costs of backing up his tough talk.
 He encouraged Americans in Ukraine to get out before escalating tensions made escape impossible, and he warned about potentially steeper gas prices amid the uncertainty.